-In a short post, Twitch clarified the reasoning behind the policy.
+In a blog post, Twitch clarified the reasoning behind the policy.
 The platform noted that some terms, although neutral on their own, can take on harmful connotations depending on the context.
 According to the update, using the term “Zionist” to discuss the ideology or political movement that led to Israel’s founding remains acceptable.
 However, its use as a derogatory term targeting Jews or Israelis violates Twitch’s hateful conduct guidelines.

 “Our goal isn’t to limit discourse about institutions or ideologies but to prevent coded hate aimed at individuals or groups,” the blog post emphasized.
 The updated community guidelines further explained that “Zionist” would be considered a proxy for Jews or Israelis if used to promote harm, perpetuate stereotypes, or make dehumanizing comparisons.
 Examples provided by Twitch illustrate the policy’s scope: a statement like “Zionist settlers keep encroaching Palestinian borders” is permissible, while derogatory phrases such as “Zionist [name of animal]” are prohibited.